 The Coolidge Scholarship is not alone in its recognition of academic merit.
 These other scholarship programs also hold academic merit as a chief scholarship value.
-We’re happy to point you to these other prestigious scholarship programs.
+The Coolidge Foundation is happy to point students to these other prestigious scholarship programs.

 The Morehead-Cain Scholarship is the first merit scholarship founded in the United States and strives to provide an undergraduate experience like no other.
 A four-year merit scholarship to the University of North Carolina at Chapel Hill, the Morehead-Cain covers the full cost of attendance, funds four distinct learning experiences as part of its Summer Enrichment Program, and provides additional educational grants for scholars through its Discovery Fund.

 Morehead-Cain Scholars come from around the world and are chosen based on four criteria: leadership, moral force of character, scholarship, and physical vigor.

 The Bryan Cameron Education Foundation awards four-year, full-tuition, merit-based undergraduate scholarships to exceptional high school students who have demonstrated excellence in academics, extracurricular activities, leadership, and community service.
 The scholarship may be used at any United States university.
 Cameron Impact Scholars are selected based upon a wide range of criteria including: academic excellence, extracurricular and community involvement, and leadership.

 The Robertson Scholarship provides a four year scholarship, covering tuition, room and board, and mandatory fees at either Duke University or the University of North Carolina at Chapel Hill.
 The program includes three domestic and international experiences, customized leadership and development opportunities, and unique access to academic and extracurricular activities at both Duke and UNC-Chapel Hill.
 Scholars spend a semester of their sophomore year on their sister campus.